latinos/LatinoAnalysis/NanoGardener/README.md

  Examples:

-     mkPostProc.py  -p summer16_nAOD_v1 -s MCl1loose2016 -b # this will submit the MCl1Loose2016 chain on all the samples defined in summer16_nAOD_v1
+     mkPostProc.py  -p summer16_nAOD_v1 -s MCl1loose2016 -b

+ this will submit the MCl1Loose2016 chain on all the samples defined in summer16_nAOD_v1.
- if you simply replace -b with -c, the submission will go trough crab.
+ If you simply replace -b with -c, the submission will go trough crab.

  Options: